-HOME-TBRA provided rental assistance to 621 households which were homeless or at risk of homelessness.
-Grantees who had previously failed to meet their service goals were not renewed while new grantees were added.
+HOME-TBRA provided rental assistance to 2,487 households which were homeless or at risk of homelessness.
+Households served greatly exceeded goals for the program year.
+All HOME TBRA grantees are required to affirmatively market their programs to all qualifying members of their target populations, which include people who are homeless or at risk of homelessness.
 Through program efficiencies undertaken in Substantial Amendment #4, the State has considerably expanded its service area and numbers of households served through the HOME-TBRA program.
 The state also continued a service approach which required grantees to cover more than one county.
-Program year 2019 grantees' contracts were extended to provide additional coverage and opportunity for recipients to fully utilize funding.
+Program year 2021 grantees' received contracts after a competitive application to provide additional coverage and opportunity for recipients to fully utilize funding.
+All PY20 HOME TBRA grantees were awarded funding in PY21.

 The ESG program has made significant progress towards its goals.
-The ESG program served more than the total number of persons anticipated in the goals; however, the split between the different goals or ESG project types was different than the Action Plan goals.
-More persons were served in homelessness prevention than anticipated; however, fewer were served in rapid re-housing and emergency shelters than anticipated.
+The ESG program overall served more than the total number of persons anticipated in the goals; however, the split between the different goals or ESG project types was different than the Action Plan goals.
+More persons were served in homelessness prevention, tenant-based rental assistance/rapid re-housing and prevention than anticipated; however, fewer were served in emergency shelters than anticipated.
 There are several explanations for this.

-- The number of available shelter nights has risen faster than demand. - Rapid re-housing providers across the state are having difficulties identifying housing for clients to move into.
-A lack of available housing, especially rental housing, across rural Wisconsin is preventing greater successes.
-This lack of available housing prolongs periods of homelessness and translates into fewer households being served.
-Providers are working on this issue by trying to engage landlords, and work with households to address barriers to housing. - Emergency shelters are focused on prioritization using coordinated entry, the VI-SPDAT tool, and diversion.
-This means some households who have low barriers to housing may not be enrolled in a rapid re-housing program.
-In the past, this segment of persons experiencing homelessness were capable of obtaining housing quickly on their own, thus freeing up resources to serve clients with more significant housing barriers.
-However, due to the lack of available rental housing, this population is increasingly struggling to become housed.
-This causes the program to have a higher cost per person and may result in fewer persons in the state exiting homelessness. - The focus on rapid re-housing has meant that some grantees have shifted resources towards rapid re-housing programs.
+- The number of shelter nights has increased, likely due to the lessening of COVID restrictions, which allowed for higher shelter capacity, closer to pre-pandemic levels. - There was a significant increase in persons served in homelessness prevention.
+This is likely due to the expiration of eviction moratoria as well as the importance of keeping persons in existing housing due to the limited rental market. - While rapid re-housing providers across the state are having difficulties identifying housing for clients to move into, they are able to maintain their levels of service.
+However, a lack of available rental housing across rural Wisconsin is preventing greater successes.
+This prolongs periods of homelessness and means that fewer households are served.
+Providers are engaging landlords, and work with households to address barriers to housing. - Emergency shelters are focused on prioritization using coordinated entry and diversion.
+Some households who have low barriers to housing may not be enrolled in a rapid re-housing program because they are capable of obtaining housing quickly on their own.
+This causes the program to have a higher cost per person, but will result in more persons in the state exiting homelessness. - The focus on rapid re-housing has meant that some grantees have shifted resources towards rapid re-housing programs.
 The state is supportive of this approach as it is an overall more efficient use of ESG funding.

-Short-term rental, mortgage, utility and supportive services assistance was provided to 113 households with HOPWA funding.
+Short-term rental, mortgage, utility and supportive services assistance was provided to 79 households with HOPWA funding.

-The Wisconsin Housing and Economic Development Authority (WHEDA) submitted the 2019 allocation plan, which outlined the goal of creating 100 units through the Housing Trust Fund program for the extremely low-income.

-Throughout the year, WHEDA conducted two competitive rounds for the allocation of Housing Trust Funds.
-One round occurred in May 2019 and the second in September 2019.
+The Wisconsin Housing and Economic Development Authority (WHEDA) submitted the 2021 allocation plan, with the goal of creating 146 units through the Housing Trust Fund program for the extremely low-income.
+WHEDA conducted two competitive rounds of applications for the allocation of HTF, in May 2021 and September, 2021.